-The victim, known in court papers as K.D., claims an orange flyer from Fred Zemel's Newark, N.J., firm appeared on her car on or about Feb.
-19, 2007 -- two months after the sexual assault occurred.
+New Jersey's Committee on Attorney Advertising held a hearing Monday to decide whether legal ethics rules were violated by the placing of a lawyer's advertisement on the windshield of a rape victim's car.
+The victim, known in court papers as K.D., claims an orange flyer from Fred Zemel's Newark, N.J., firm appeared on her car in February 2007 -- two months after the sexual assault occurred.
 It touted the firm's services to anyone who had been the victim of "rape and assault in your building or apartment."

 Case Tests Ethics of Leaving Flyer From Law Firm on Rape Victim's Windshield

 July 29, 2009